-□ When a child joins Playbox preschool, the parent is asked to consent to photographs of their child being taken.
+Staff should leave their mobile phones securely stored in their bags while the children are on the premises or, in cases of emergency, in an allocated place within view.
+They should not carry phones with them.
+Staff members should give the Playbox telephone number to their families or anyone else who may need to contact them urgently, so that they can be called to the telephone in case of emergency, rather than relying on their mobile phones.
+Ph otography When a child joins Playbox preschool, the parent is asked to consent to photographs of their child being taken.
 These are used to assist in the process of observation and planning, for the child's 'Learning Journey' (which the parent gets to keep) and, occasionally, for display boards and for staff training purposes.
 Photographs may only be taken with a camera belonging to Playbox, and photographs taken on those cameras may only be downloaded and printed by Hima Rebelly or Sheila Moore.
 Staff may not bring their own cameras into Playbox or take photographs for any purpose other than those specified above.

-This policy was last reviewed and revised on 7.2.19 Signed on behalf of the Management Committee by Alan Clatworthy (Chair)
+Thi s policy was last reviewed on 5.3.20 Sig ned on behalf of the Management Committee by Alan Clatworthy (Chair) ••••